emefff/Wind-Distribution-In-Historic-District-Block-With-OpfenFOAM/README.md

 Simulation space and other CAD cutting and concatenating (Salome)

-Meshing (SnappyHExMesh in CfdOF in FreeCAD)
+Meshing (SnappyHexMesh parallel in CfdOF in FreeCAD)

-Simulation (OpenFoam in CfdOF in FreeCAD)
+Simulation (OpenFoam parallel in CfdOF in FreeCAD)

 Post-Processing (ParaView in CfdOF in FreeCAD).